business4s/workflows4s/website/docs/runtimes/02-postgres.md

 # Postgres

-It's possible to implement a Workflows4s based on postgres and its advisory locks.
+It's possible to implement a Workflows4s runtime based on postgres and its advisory locks.

 This is not done yet but is on short-term roadmap.